-Mr. Gregory focuses his practice on complex commercial litigation, with an emphasis in the areas of insurance, false claims and qui tam actions, and class action defense.
-He is a contributor to the firm’s False Claims Act Blog, the State FCA Resource Center.
+Mr. Gregory focuses his practice on complex commercial litigation, with an emphasis in the areas of insurance, class action defense and regulatory litigation.

-Mr. Gregory received both his B.A. and J.D. from the University of Iowa, where Mr. Gregory was a member of the Order of the Coif and served as a student writer for the Journal of Transnational Law and Contemporary Problems.
+Mr. Gregory received both his B.A. and J.D. from the University of Iowa, where he was a member of the Order of the Coif and served as a student writer for the Journal of Transnational Law and Contemporary Problems.

 Mr. Gregory is a member of the State Bar of California, the Association of Business Trial Lawyers of Northern California, and the Insurance and Litigation Committees of the Bar Association of San Francisco.